-DPL E.T.T is one of the hottest talent consultancies from Barcelona, specialising in temporary work.
-They have been matching temporary workers with companies since 2004, servicing both SMBs and large corporations all over Spain, until they were acquired in 2019.
+DPL E.T.T was one of the hottest talent consultancies from Barcelona, specialising in temporary work.
+They had been matching temporary workers with companies since 2004, servicing both SMBs and large corporations all over Spain, until they were acquired in 2019.

 We built a web application based on Ruby on Rails together with an Ionic hybrid mobile application to help them to assign their temporary workers in their daily assignments for multiple clients.